Combining Deterministic Enhanced Conditions with Dual-Streaming Encoding for Diffusion-Based Speech Enhancement: Experiments

-We compared the proposed method with other deterministic models in Table~\ref{table:sgmse_storm}.
-TF-GridNet is currently the best-performing model on the CHiME4 dataset.
-The proposed model had comparable performance to TF-GridNet.
-The proposed COFFEE outperformed DCCRN and DPRNN.

-Table~\ref{table:coffee_diffusion} shows the performance of the proposed deterministic model for diffusion on the evaluation sets of the CHiME4 dataset.
-Compared to other deterministic models in Table~\ref{table:sgmse_storm}, the proposed COFFEE achieved better dMOS and uMOS values on the real evaluation sets.
+Table~\ref{table:sgmse_storm} shows the performance of the proposed deterministic model for diffusion on the evaluation sets of the CHiME4 dataset.
+Compared to other deterministic models, the proposed COFFEE achieved better dMOS and uMOS values on the real evaluation sets.
 On the real evaluation sets, Deter-Diffusion with the proposed COFFEE achieved better dMOS values compared to other baseline deterministic models.
 However, it only outperformed DCCRN for uMOS.
 Compared to other baseline deterministic models, Deter-Diffusion with COFFEE had better noise suppression ($\text{C\textsubscript{bak}}$).
 On the simulated evaluation sets, Deter-Diffusion with COFFEE achieved the best performance compared to other deterministic models.
 For StoRM and GP-Unified, using COFFEE as the deterministic model achieved better performance on both simulated and real evaluation sets compared to using the same diffusion model with other deterministic models.
-In Table~\ref{table:sgmse_storm}, TF-GridNet with fine-grained processing did not achieve the best performance, while diffusion models with DCCRN demonstrated more stable performance, which motivated the design of COFFEE.
+TF-GridNet with fine-grained processing did not achieve the best performance, while diffusion models with DCCRN demonstrated more stable performance, which motivated the design of COFFEE.
 Combining fine-grained and coarse-grained processing demonstrated strong performance: diffusion models with COFFEE outperformed those diffusion models using other deterministic models.
-In uMOS evaluations, diffusion models with COFFEE had the same trend as other deterministic models: RDM-SE $>$ GP-Unified $>$ StoRM.
+In uMOS evaluations, diffusion models with COFFEE had the same trend as other deterministic models: D2U-SE $>$ GP-Unified $>$ StoRM.
+In addition, we also evaluated the standard deviations of different methods under both dMOS and uMOS, which is shown in Table~\ref{table:methods_standard-deviation}.
+The results show that, except when TF-GridNet was used as the condition—where the proposed D3U-SE experiences a performance drop compared to Deter-Diffusion—the performance improves while maintaining stability under other deterministic conditions, especially in terms of the uMOS metric.